adambialy/ha_ansible/README.md

 ```

-Lets brake some of the configs ans see how it all failing over...
+Let's brake some of the configs ans see how it all failing over...

-add some crap to /etc/bind/named.conf.options
+Remove some semicolon from bind config /etc/bind/named.conf.options on node v01.

 check if the config is broken:

 ```
 named-checkconf /etc/bind/named.conf
-/etc/bind/named.conf.options:24: unknown option 'ddd' /etc/bind/named.conf.options:26: unexpected token near '}'
+/etc/bind/named.conf.options:24: missing ';' before '}'
 ```

-restart named
+it is broke indeed, restart named

 ```
 systemctl restart named